ChristopheKunzli/Chess/README.md

 # Chess

-A web app that allows you tu play chess
+A web app to play chess